Home

 Yes, with filters, you can scan your inbox for better email management.
 Since Gmail has advanced so much over the last few years, you can

 The struggle is real.
-But you’ve to face it, and Canned Responses can actually be a savior as long as you know how to use them.
+But you’ve to face it, and Canned Responses can be a savior as long as you know how to use them.

 For those who don’t know, Canned Responses are a Gmail Feature that allows users to create and save a standard response that can be inserted into while composing a message or sending a reply-all at the click of a button.
 Here’s how you can Enable Canned Responses: